fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

       and `DEVICE` should be set in format of `<interface name>.<vlan number>`.
-   2. `BRIDGE`: name of the bridge, in this case `PhysicalMgmt`, that this bond interface will be connected to.
+   2. `BRIDGE`: name of the bridge, in this case `PhysicalMgmt`, that this bonding interface is connected to.

-4. `systemctl network restart` to take effect.
-5. use `ip a` to verify that interfaces are up and running.

 ## Map Services to VLAN